 As a former law enforcement officer, I also noticed a subtle police presence along the Camino and found it reassuring.

 It is unlikely you will walk alone for long unless you choose to do so.
 It is natural to meet other hikers during meals and on the road thus forming a “Camino family.”

 You should use these safety measures whenever you walk alone.

 If you are walking off-season (late fall through early spring), there will be fewer pilgrims on the road so you may wish to walk when the route is more populated.
 There are fewer pilgrims on routes other than the Camino Frances (French Camino).

 Check the monthly statistics from the Cathedral of Santiago de Compostela to determine the expected volume of pilgrims from various starting points.
 If you worry about solo safety, recruit a companion or join a group walking the Camino.
 The Ivar Community Forum is a website which advertises traveling companions.

 Honor the Memory of Denise

 We all mourn the loss of Denise Thiem, and you will see memorials for her along the Camino.
 Honor her memory.
-Don’t let a rare but horrible tragedy keep you from your pilgrimage of a lifetime.
+Don’t let a rare tragedy keep you from your pilgrimage of a lifetime.